 When we talk about “clinically recognized” pregnancies, we include women whose pregnancies have been verified by their physicians and women who have had positive home pregnancy tests but have not seen their physicians.

 Over the past 20 years, pregnancy tests have become very accurate.
 Pregnancy tests you can buy at the grocery store can detect a pregnancy even before a missed period.
 That means doctors are diagnosing miscarriages that 20 years ago may have been considered nothing more than slightly late, heavier periods.

 What causes miscarriage?

-The article showed that the majority of respondents knew the most common cause of early miscarriage is a genetic or medical problem with the pregnancy.
+The survey showed that the majority of respondents knew the most common cause of early miscarriage is a genetic or medical problem with the pregnancy.
 A common genetic problem is aneuploidy, which means there is an abnormal number of chromosomes in the cells of the embryo.

 The majority of people thought there could be other external causes for early pregnancy loss.
-Nearly 75 percent of respondents thought an isolated stressful event could trigger a miscarriage, and that isn’t true.
+Nearly 75% of respondents thought an isolated stressful event could trigger a miscarriage, and that isn’t true.
 Another misperception many respondents had was that lifting heavy objects or other physical exertion might trigger early pregnancy miscarriage.

 Even more surprising was that many people believed their past personal histories could cause them to miscarry.
 Many respondents thought a history of past sexually transmitted infection or contraceptive use (birth control pills or IUDs) could cause miscarriage, which is also untrue.